Taylor Swift Endorses Democratic Candidates In Tennessee

 "Please, please educate yourself on the candidates running in your state and vote based on who most closely represents your values.
 For a lot of us, we may never find a candidate or party with whom we agree 100% on every issue, but we have to vote anyway...So many intelligent, thoughtful, self-possessed people have turned 18 in the past two years and now have the right and privilege to make their vote count."

-Kitterman of the Tennessee Young Democrats says that even without Swift's support, an increasing numbers of younger voters will be turning out to vote this year.
+Kitterman of the Tennessee Young Democrats says that even without Swift's support, an increasing number of younger voters will be turning out to vote this year.

 "There are multiple threats now going against us, and I think that is a factor in pushing millennial turnout," he says.
 "Taylor Swift only reinforces this built-up tension that we have in ourselves.
 Whereas before we thought that we could have no impact, now we have no choice but to exhaust all options to try and make an impact."